Hidden Factors That Increase Roof Replacement Cost (And How to Avoid Them)

 Seasonal checks, repairs, and waterproof underlay can prevent moisture from spreading.

-3. How Does Poor Attic Ventilation Increase Roof Replacement Cost?
+3. How Poor Attic Ventilation Increases Roof Replacement Cost

-Poor attic ventilation traps heat and moisture, which damages shingles, roof decking, and insulation, increasing roof replacement cost by $1,500 to $6,000.
+Poor attic ventilation can add $1,500 to $6,000 to roof replacement costs due to trapped heat and moisture damage.
 Climate conditions can make this issue worse, as explained in How Climate Affects Roof Replacement Cost: From Snow to Hurricanes.

 Excess heat can lower the life span of asphalt shingles, architectural asphalt shingles, metal shingles, and wood shingles.
 Moisture damage can lead to rot, mildew, and reduced structure.
 Typically, these defects are not discovered until after removing an old roof.